JarryShaw/PyPCAPKit/CONTRIBUTING.md

 How to Contribute
 =================

-  The JSPCAP project is an open source Python3 program focus on PCAP parsing and analysis, which includes three different independent
+  The `jspcap` project is an open source Python program focus on PCAP parsing and analysis.
-projects: jspcapy, Sniffer and TreeViewer.

 Pull Requests
 -------------